Cloudy's SuperTips for FS2004

 Quite a few Flight Simmers are happy with a "standard stereo" 2.1 sound setting: Left Speaker, Right Speaker and a Subwoofer to boost the bass.
 After all, FS2004 only produces a standard stereo output, so why bother?

 Think again.
 Most PCs come today with built-in audio with optional "5.1" output, that is 5 speakers (Left, Front, Right, Rear Left, Rear Right) plus subwoofer.
-Even better, cards like the Creative Audigy 2ZS come with hardware and software very adept to simulate a 360º sound environment out a simple stereo signal.
+Even better, most PC sound cards come with hardware and software very adept to simulate a 360º sound environment out a simple stereo signal.

 knows that in FS2004 the tail number can be changed at will by opening